 Khalid has studied in a pesantren (Islamic school) in Solo, Indonesia for about a year.
 He studied from Habib Sholeh Al-Jufri, Habib Ali Al-Joofrie, Kiyai Sholeh Masrur and Ustaz Romli, among others.
 He has also had the privilege of learning with some of the respected local scholars for several years.

 Khalid is the founder of Sout Ilaahi – he is the man behind several projects initiated by Sout Ilaahi.
 Among the recent project is the publishing of the book, ‘Islam: The Religion of Peace’.
 He went to London, United Kingdom for the launch of the book at the House of Lords in September 2012.

-Ainun Harun, co-Director of Sout Ilaahi, is a graduate of the School of Film & Media Studies.
+Ainun Harun, Director of Sout Ilaahi, is a graduate of the School of Film & Media Studies.
 She worked as a Video Editor for several years, and was involved in the production of corporate videos, music videos, television programmes and commercials.
-She has worked with several international advertising agencies as well as music labels.
 Ainun also freelanced as a photographer and writer in her earlier years of work.
 Before joining Sout Ilaahi full-time, Ainun was a Manager at a local Islamic education center.
 She is now pursuing a degree in Psychology.